Last Updated on September 23, 2020 by Nina Ahmedow

 Greece is a summer destination, and Athens gets very hot in the summer.
 So you will definitely want to cool off with some ice cream during your trip.
 Several ice cream shops have sorbets which are usually vegan.
 But if you’re like me sorbets can get boring easily.
 When it comes to ice cream, there are not that many options, but some of them are all the more delicious.

-Weirdly, they are closed on Sundays which is kind of the perfect day to get some ice cream and go for a walk.
+Weirdly, they are closed over weekends which is kind of the perfect time to get some ice cream and go for a walk.
 Hence I’ve only been here twice.

 Sadly, this also means that on more than one occasion they didn’t have my beloved vegan pistachio ice cream.
-But there are always several vegan options around.
+But there are always several vegan options available.
 I’d say that some of the flavors are too sweet, but maybe that’s exactly what you’re looking for.
+Not every vegan in Athens shares my taste after all.

 Vegan Ice Cream in the Suburbs

-For the best vegan ice cream in the Athens area, you’ll have to head out to the suburb Nea Smyrni.
-Arte Italiana has the best vegan ice cream I’ve ever tried.
+For some of the best vegan ice cream in the Athens area, you’ll have to head out to the suburb Nea Smyrni.
+Arte Italiana has some of the best vegan ice cream I’ve ever tried.
 About half of their flavors are vegan!
 I’m not joking, the selection is enormous.

 They also make excellent vegan pistachio ice cream.
 And they introduced me to something I didn’t know had been missing from my life: vegan cinnamon ice cream!
 Heavenly!